-Only CDBG funds should be deposited into this account.
-Match and other funds should not be deposited into this account.
+Only CDBG-MIT funds should be deposited into this account.
+Other funds (including CDBG-MIT Planning) should not be deposited into this account.

-- 2. The separate bank account must be established in a financial institution with Federal deposit insurance coverage and the balance exceeding the coverage must be collaterally secured. - 3.
-Consistent with the national goal of expanding the opportunities for minority business enterprises, Recipients are encouraged to use minority owned banks.
+c.
+Consistent with the national goal of expanding the opportunities for minority business enterprises, Subrecipients are encouraged to use minority owned banks.